 Business Administration from Regis University.
-Mr. White announced his intention to retire as Executive Director and CEO of the Authority effective March 2025.
-The Authority is in the process of conducting a search and intends to select its next Executive Director and CEO on or before the date of Mr. White's retirement.
+Mr. White announced his intention to retire as Executive Director and CEO of the Authority effective February 28, 2025.
+Following a nationwide search, Thomas Bryan has been appointed Executive Director and CEO effective March 1, 2025.